 - Barley grass juice powder

 - Brazil nuts

 - Chia seeds

 - Sunflower seeds

 We all can make our own choices for our health.
 It is my mission to empower you with the tools and knowledge to do so.
 If you’re reading this article and thinking to yourself, “But I love meat and I can’t do this!”, that’s okay.
 Take it one small step at a time.
 Perhaps you start having meat only once a day.
 Maybe next week, you try Meatless Monday.
 Or perhaps you switch to plant-based milk in your coffee, or choose a smoothie instead of eggs for breakfast.
 Whatever step you can take to slightly reduce your animal based protein and increase your plant-based food intake – will be beneficial for your health, and the health of the planet.

+P.S.
 If you want to transition to a vegan/plant-based diet but not sure how, this 30-day plan is perfect for you!
-Get recipes, meal plans, tips, motivation, and more delivered right to your inbox.
+Get access to over 100+ recipes, meal plans, tips, motivation, and more.